vtexdocs/dev-portal-content/docs/guides/Orders/orders-feed.md

 ## Best practices for integrations

-When designing your orders’s integration, consider the practices below to increase performance and avoid throttling errors:
+When designing an orders integration, consider the practices below to increase performance and avoid throttling errors:

 - Optimize your code to get only the required data.
 - Use caching for often-used data.